An overview of hash: What it is, how it’s made, and how to use it.

 By the end of the 19th century, cannabis extracts like hash were used widely in the western world.
 The 1961 UN Single Convention on Narcotic Drugs prohibited hash and other cannabis, even for medical purposes, worldwide.
 It’s only been recently that selected countries and states in the U.S. have legalized marijuana and its extracts to some degree.

 What are the Different Types of Hash?

 Bubble hash, also called ice water hash, is made by washing the trichomes off the flower with ice cold water, and then filtering them through a fine micron bag.
-Bubble hash can vary in consistency, from pressed and sticky to a dry powder, and can vary in color from light brown to black.
+Bubble hash can vary in consistency, from pressed and sticky to a fine dry powder, and can vary in color from light tan to almost black.